sbhrwl/deep_learning/README.md

   * AdaGradDelta
   * RMSPROP

+# Backpropogation with chain rule

-# Question: For ANNs, how do we find the weights and biases so that we get minimum value for Loss/Cost function?
+## Question: For ANNs, how do we find the weights and biases so that we get minimum value for Loss/Cost function?

 ## Solution: Backpropogation with chain rule